tsatse/bedrock/README.md

     {
         actionType: 'copy',
-        source: <source folder>, // can a template
+        source: <source folder>, // can be a template
-        destination: <destination folder> // can a template }
+        destination: <destination folder> // can be a template }

 Copy the contents of *source* to *destination*.